oskardudycz/EventSourcing.NetCore/Sample/EventStoreDB/ECommerce/README.md

 - Most of the write model infrastructure was reused from other samples,
 - Added new project `Core.EventStoreDB` for specific EventStoreDB code,
-- Added [EventStoreDBRepository](./Core/Core.EventStoreDB/Repository/EventStoreDBRepository.cs) repository to load and store aggregate state,
+- Added [EventStoreDBRepository](../../../Core/Core.EventStoreDB/Repository/EventStoreDBRepository.cs) repository to load and store aggregate state,
-- Added separate [IProjection](./Core/Core/Projections/IProjection.cs) interface to handle the same way stream aggregation and materialised projections,
+- Added separate [IProjection](../../../Core/Projections/IProjection.cs) interface to handle the same way stream aggregation and materialised projections,
 - Thanks to that added dedicated [AggregateStream](./Core/Core.EventStoreDB/Events/AggregateStreamExtensions.cs#L12) method for stream aggregation
 - See [sample Aggregate](./Carts/Carts/Carts/Cart.cs)

 ## Read Model
 - Read models are rebuilt with eventual consistency using subscribe to all EventStoreDB feature,
-- Added hosted service [SubscribeToAllBackgroundWorker](./Core/Core.EventStoreDB/Subscriptions/SubscribeToAllBackgroundWorker.cs) to handle subscribing to all.
+- Uses hosted service [EventStoreDBSubscriptionToAll](../../../Core.EventStoreDB/Subscriptions/EventStoreDBSubscriptionToAll.cs) to handle subscribing to all.
 It handles checkpointing and simple retries if the connection was dropped.
-- Added [ISubscriptionCheckpointRepository](./Core/Core.EventStoreDB/Subscriptions/ISubscriptionCheckpointRepository.cs) for handling Subscription checkpointing.
-- Added checkpointing to EventStoreDB stream with [EventStoreDBSubscriptionCheckpointRepository](./Core/Core.EventStoreDB/Subscriptions/EventStoreDBSubscriptionCheckpointRepository.cs) and dummy in-memory checkpointer [InMemorySubscriptionCheckpointRepository](./Core/Core.EventStoreDB/Subscriptions/InMemorySubscriptionCheckpointRepository.cs),
+- Uses checkpointing to EventStoreDB stream with [EventStoreDBSubscriptionCheckpointRepository](../../../Core/Core.EventStoreDB/Subscriptions/EventStoreDBSubscriptionCheckpointRepository.cs) and dummy in-memory checkpointer [InMemorySubscriptionCheckpointRepository](./Core/Core.EventStoreDB/Subscriptions/InMemorySubscriptionCheckpointRepository.cs),
-- Added [MartenExternalProjection](./Core/Core.Marten/ExternalProjections/MartenExternalProjection.cs) as a sample how to project with [`left-fold`](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) into external storage.
+- Uses [MartenExternalProjection](../../../Core/Core.Marten/ExternalProjections/MartenExternalProjection.cs) as a sample how to project with [`left-fold`](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) into external storage.
 Another (e.g. ElasticSearch, EntityFramework) can be implemented the same way.

 ## Tests
 - Added sample of unit testing in [`Carts.Tests`](./Carts/Carts.Tests):